Drageaux/CakeBook.io/README.md

 2. Navigate to the cloned project directory using the command line
 3. Run "npm install" to install the necessary dependencies
 4. Run "npm start" and web application will launch on a browser

+___

+Production Notes:

+- Only registers testers can login through Facebook